Bounding geometry of loops in Alexandrov spaces: Introduction

-and $\theta_p=2\pi$ if and only if there is a unique minimal geodesic $[pq]$ (When $X$ is a Riemannian manifold, $\theta_p=2\pi$ implies that $q$ is a conjugate point of $p$.).
+the {\it geodesic angle} of $p$.
+Observe that $\theta_p=0$ if and only if $2\cdot\text{injrad}_p$ is realized by the length of a closed geodesic at $p$ and $\theta_p=2\pi$ if and only if there is a unique minimal geodesic $[pq]$ (When $X$ is a Riemannian manifold, $\theta_p=2\pi$ implies that $q$ is a conjugate point of $p$.).
 Hence, $\theta_p$ measures the existence of such a closed geodesic at $p$.

 A consequence of Theorem A is: